vulcanlee/Prism-MAUI-Template/src/DefaultSolution/MauiApp1/Maui.Template.md

 * Create View / ViewModel items

-# Create a new View and ViewModel (don't append Page to view-name parameter)
+# Create a new View and ViewModel for Native MAUI Project (don't append Page to view-name parameter)

 dotnet new MVVMItem  --namespace MyApp --view-name MyFirst

+# Create a new View and ViewModel for Prism MAUI Project (don't append Page to view-name parameter)

+dotnet new MVVMPrismItem  --namespace MyApp --view-name MyFirst

-* Remove this project template dotnet new uninstall Vulcan.Maui.Template
+# Remove this project template
+dotnet new uninstall Vulcan.Maui.Template

 # Font file lookup webpage